kilipan/zilpzalp/README.md

 ## Firmware
 I personally use and recommend [ZMK firmware](https://github.com/kilipan/zmk-config-zilpzalp) which is tested and confirmed-functional for the Seeed XIAO RP2040 and the Seeed XIAO BLE controllers.
+Check out [FAK firmware](https://github.com/semickolon/fak) if you're planning to use the Miao!
 [QMK firmware](https://github.com/kilipan/qmk-config-zilpzalp) for the Seeed XIAO RP2040 is also available.

 ## Inspiration